nyancat1232/simple_note/README.md

 ## Roadmap
 - Column type of Interval support (e.g. duration)
-- Appending a foreign column
-- Connecting between tables by foreign column.
 - Multiple timers and stopwatches
 - Customization of the clock such as hours from wake up.
 - Customization of the dashboard.